Lebanon:Operations of the Islamic Resistance on Tuesday, Sep...

 Allah Almighty is Truthful

-- And after monitoring “Israeli” troops at the Al-Abbad Site, and detecting the movement of soldiers in the area, the Islamic Resistance fighters targeted them with the appropriate weapons, scoring confirmed causalities.
+- The Islamic Resistance fighters targeted “Eliakim” camp belonging to the northern command south of Haifa with a barrage of Fadi-2 missiles.

+- The Islamic Resistance fighters targeted the main warehouses of the northern region at “Nimra” Base with dozens of missiles.

-- And after monitoring an “Israeli” target in the vicinity of the Al-Abbad Site, the Islamic Resistance fighters targeted at 1:00 p.m. the site with a guided missile, scoring a direct hit.
+- The Islamic Resistance fighters targeted the “Rosh Pinna” settlement with rockets.

+- The Islamic Resistance fighters targeted the “Shimshon” Base [a leadership preparation center and regional preparation unit] with Fadi-3 missiles.

-- The Islamic Resistance fighters targeted buildings used by “Israeli” troops at the Al-Manara settlement with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted the “HaGoshrim” settlement with a barrage of rockets.

-- The Islamic Resistance fighters targeted at 11:00 a.m. a gathering of “Israeli” troops at the Karantina Hill with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted “Katzrin” settlement with a barrage of rockets.

+- The Islamic Resistance fighters targeted “Gesher HaZiv” settlement with salvos of rockets.

-- The Islamic Resistance fighters targeted at 1:00 p.m. the “Israeli” artillery positions at the Al-Zaoura with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted the command headquarters of the northern region in the "Israeli" army at “Dado” base with 50 missiles.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the village of Blida, the Islamic Resistance fighters initiated an aerial operation with squadrons of offensive drones on a new headquarters for a reconnaissance force from the 631st Golani Brigade in "Ramot Naftali" [Al-Nabi Yusha] Barracks, targeting the locations where the brigade's officers and soldiers were stationed, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:10 p.m. the Al-Raheb Site with artillery shells.
+- The Islamic Resistance fighters targeted the command headquarters of the northern region in the "Israeli" army at the Dado base for the 2nd time with 40 missiles.

 Comments